fluxusfrequency/blog/deploying-and-customizing-applications-on-ey-first-timers-guide.md

 I started out with a production application in a Git repository that was ready to go.
 It just needed a server to run on.

-I went to Engine Yard and signed up for [a free trial](https://www.engineyard.com/trial) account.
+I went to Engine Yard and signed up for [a free trial account](https://www.engineyard.com/trial).

 Once I was done filling out my contact and billing information, I created my first "application" resource on Engine Yard Cloud.
 Here are the steps I followed to get it running from there.

-First, I created a "production" environment for my application, and configured it.
+First, I created a "production" environment for my application and configured it.
 I was given four choices of server beefiness: single instance, staging, production, or custom.
 I went with a production box, and added Phusion Passenger and PostgreSQL to the stack.
 Since I was deploying a Rails app, I also added Ruby 2.2.0 and set up my migration command.
 I was happy to see that EY would backup by my database and take a server snapshot on a recurring schedule.
 I opted in for that service.

 While the server was being provisioned, there were a few access-related tasks I had to take care of as well.
-First, I added the SSH keys from my development machine to my production environment.
-To do so, I visited the EY Cloud dashboard, then clicked on Tools, then SSH Keys and pasted my key into the text area, then hit the big *Apply* button on my app's "production" environment page.
+First, I [added the SSH keys](https://support.cloud.engineyard.com/entries/21016533-Connect-to-Your-Instance-Using-SSH) from my development machine to my production environment.
+To do so, I visited the EY Cloud dashboard, then clicked on *Tools*, then *SSH Keys* and pasted my key into the text area, then hit the big *Apply* button on my app's "production" environment page.

 I also had to add an SSH key EY provided to my GitHub account.
 This allowed EY to grab my code and push it to the server directly.